Many people worry about high cholesterol on a Keto diet. Should you be worried too?

 And as we covered earlier, higher intakes of saturated fat are well understood to raise cholesterol levels.[*] That’s why Keto and high cholesterol often go hand in hand.

 One way to mitigate high cholesterol on Keto?
 Replace saturated fats with monounsaturated fats.

-The best sources of monounsaturated fats are olives, avocados, and nuts.
+The best sources of monounsaturated fats are olives, avocados, and nuts (macadamia nuts are particularly high).
 Instead of a fatty ribeye, you have a chicken and spinach salad drenched with olive oil.
 Instead of cooking with butter, you cook with avocado oil.
 You get the idea.